senscience/nexus-delta/docs/src/main/paradox/docs/faq.md

 @link:[Nexus Forge](https://github.com/blueBrain/nexus-forge){ open=new } or
 @link:[Nexus Python SDK](https://github.com/BlueBrain/nexus-python-sdk/){ open=new }.
 Alternatively, you can also use
 any Python HTTP client and use Nexus REST API directly from the Jupyter Notebook.
-Please consider looking at our @ref:[tutorial](getting-started/try-nexus.md) to learn how to user Nexus Forge on the Sandbox.
 Other examples are provided in the folder
 @link:[Notebooks](https://github.com/BlueBrain/nexus-python-sdk/tree/master/notebooks){ open=new }.